 - In 200 metres you come down to a grassy valley bottom which you cross over to leave Knole Park by a metal deer protection gate to go steeply uphill, your direction 265°.
 In 5 metres ignore the path to your right.

 - In a further 200 metres keep to the tarmac path as you pass on your right a new chalet housing development (on the site of a former leisure centre) and then a new multi-storey car park.
 Keep ahead on the path now with a stone wall on your right and railings above a brick wall on your left, coming out onto the forecourt of a Waitrose supermarket, with the store on your left.
 Here turn right then first left to head down Akehurst Lane, a passage between building with a brick paviour floor, your direction 255 degrees.
 This leads out to Sevenoaks High Street.

 - There are various possibilities for tea in Sevenoaks.
 For Caffè Nero turn right down the High Street.
 For Costa Coffee, cross the High Street, turn right and continue to Blighs Road on your left.

-- After tea you will need to get to London Road which runs west of the High Street for the station.
+- After tea you will need to get to London Road which runs west of (50 metres behind) the High Street for the station.
 From Costa Coffee cross the car park to the far side where steps lead down to London Road; then turn right downhill.
 From Caffè Nero carry on along the High Street to the traffic light junction where you turn left along Pembroke Road; when you reach London Road, turn right.